Skip to main content

 Our research found that there is no difference in the cleaning power of an electric toothbrush that uses a rotating head or sonic vibration technology.

-• Setup: How easy was it to start using the toothbrush and set up the charging port?
+• Setup: How easy was it to start using the electric toothbrush and set up the charging port?

 • Usability: How easy is it to brush your teeth and get to all the nooks and crannies in your mouth?
 How easy is it to swap out the different brush heads?
 How do the controls feel?
 How comfortable is it to hold?

-• Storage: Does the toothbrush come with a safe way to store its brush heads?
+• Storage: Does the electric toothbrush come with a safe way to store its brush heads?
 Is there a cover to protect the bristles when the toothbrush head isn’t in use?

 • Subjective: How clean does your mouth feel after using this toothbrush?
 Are there any useful special features?
 How nice are the toothbrush's aesthetics, and how would that affect your willingness to buy it?
 Did it perform better than a manual toothbrush?
 If the toothbrush comes with a companion smartphone app, is it actually useful?